Daily sanctions checks with

 Indicate the email addresses to get notified upon a hit.

-Comment hits in the built-in compliance case manager.
+Comment hits in the built-in compliance Case manager.

 Product features of 360 Screenings